JoohnnnyTW/StyleGuide-AI/README.md

 ```bash
 npm run build
 ```
-This command will:
-1. Build the React application using Vite, bundling assets into the `dist/` directory.
+This command will build the React application using Vite, bundling assets into the `dist/` directory.

-## Deployment
+## Deployment to Netlify

-### Netlify (Recommended)

 This project is configured for streamlined deployment to Netlify.

 #### 1. Push to GitHub (or your preferred Git provider)

 -   Ensure your project is a Git repository.
--   Commit all your code, including `netlify.toml` and the `netlify/functions` directory.
+-   Commit all your code, including the `netlify.toml` and the `netlify/functions` directory.
 -   Push it to your Git provider.

 #### 2. Connect to Netlify